For brands using LiveEngage, there are currently two conversation types:

 Dedicated live chat agents

-The new experience for these agents will be the same as live chat agents.
-There will be no change to the current workspace.
+The experience for live chat agents remains the same.
+There is no change to the current workspace.

 For more information about the changes for live chat agents refer here.

-For brands that have agents handling both live chat and messaging conversations - but not at the same time, there are two main setups: agents with two seperate logins (one for chat and one for messaging) or agents with one login and two associated profiles.
+For brands that have agents handling both live chat and messaging conversations - but not at the same time, there are two main setups: agents with two separate logins (one for chat and one for messaging).

 Agents with two logins (1 live chat user, 1 messaging user)